atk4/core/README.md

 $c->doWork();
 ```

 With dynamic methods, you can utilise `__call` method in collaboration with internal hook system to dynamically add methods inside your object.
 Dynamic methods behave just like regular ones, but you can register them during run-time.
-Your code can check for existence of methods (static or dynamic), add remove local or global methods:
+Your code can check for existence of methods (static or dynamic), add or remove local or global methods:

 ```
 class MyClass {